atrelinski/CMake-Example/README.md

 # To Do:
 - Generating export macro automatically by CMake
 - Debugging StaticLib.lib and DynamicLib.dll through running Demo.exe
-- Building-in version number to Demo.exe (from CMake)
 - Source Package (to distribute sources)
 - GoogleTests integration (to test StaticLib and DynamicLib code)
 - Building-in version number to StaticLib.lib and DynamicLib.dll (from CMake)